 Abortion, homosexuality, governmental abuse, and other such abominations must be recognized for what they are – evil.
 We fight against these and all evil, giving glory to God, recognizing that he uses imperfect vessels to accomplish His desires.

 As such, we recognize that none of us are perfect, either.
 Yet we willingly align ourselves with the One who is perfect in every way.
 We strive to follow His lead because we “know that for those who love God, all things work together for good for those who are called according to his purpose” (Romans 8:28).

 Some day, every knee will bow to the Lord Jesus.
 Our hope is that our culture will be full of those who do so willingly.
 The path we currently follow will not result in that end.
 For that reason, we declare our intentions to stand in the gap, and lead our people back to the truth.
 To paraphrase the Prophet Jeremiah, there is in our hearts, as it were, a burning fire shut up in our bones, and we are weary with holding it in, and we cannot (Cf. Jeremiah 20:9).

 These things have always been our goal.
 The time has come for each of you to do your part.
-Maybe you will begin producing podcasts, a youtube channel, or some other means of spreading the message.
+Maybe you will begin producing podcasts, a YouTube channel, or some other means of spreading the message.
 Perhaps you will engage in local activities, working with youth, creating alternative to liberal sites (following the example of Infogalactic or Gab).
-Maybe you will come up with something the rest of us have not even though of.
+Maybe you will come up with something the rest of us have not even thought of.
 Fantastic.
 Do it.
 For more explanation on this, read this blog post by our friend Vox Day.